marcoax/maguttiSpatialBuilder/README.md

-Laravel Builder extensions to calculate distances between two Spatial points with Mysql. maguttiSpatialBuilder by default use meter as unit.
+Laravel Builder extensions to calculate distances between two Spatial points with Mysql.

+MaguttiSpatialBuilder by default use meter as unit.
 ## Installation

 You can install the package via composer: